ibm-cloud-docs/openwhisk/ts_index.md

 {:tsResolve: .tsResolve}

-# Troubleshooting
+# Troubleshooting common issues
 {: #troubleshooting}

 If you have problems while you're working with {{site.data.keyword.openwhisk}}, consider these techniques for troubleshooting and getting help.
 {: shortdesc}

 ## Action is failing
 {: #ts_action_fails}